The Lemon Bucket Orkestra

-The Lemon Bucket Orkestra is a Canadian self-described "Balkan-Klezmer-Gypsy-Party-Punk-Super Band" based in Toronto, Ontario, Canada.
+The Lemon Bucket Orkestra is a Canadian self-described "Guerrilla-Folk-Punk" band based in Toronto, Ontario, Canada.
+The ensemble has received many nominations and awards such as winning the 2015 Canadian Folk Music Awards "World Group of The Year" and a nomination for the 2016 JUNO Awards "World Music Album of the Year".
+Lemon Bucket has also performed all over the world from WOMAD in England and New Zealand, Pohoda in Slovakia, Festival D'Été in Québec City and to New Orleans Jazz Fest in Louisiana.

 Early history

 Founding member Mark Marczyk met bartender and musician Michael Louis Johnson in 2009 after returning to Toronto from Kyiv, Ukraine.
 Johnson introduced Marczyk to the Gypsy-punk band Worldly Savages.
 Marczyk joined them on fiddle.
 It was at after parties for the Savages' shows that eventual members of the band, such as Tangi Ropars and Os Kar, joined in on late-night jam sessions.

 Eventually, the concept for the band was solidified during a conversation between founding members Mark Marczyk and Tangi Ropars in a Vietnamese restaurant in Toronto.

 Other members began to join the band over the next few years, usually after seeing the group live.
 Many of these meetings were by chance or accident.
 By 2013, the group had swelled to 17 members.

 The group were also involved in a collective known as Fedora Upside Down, a collection of bands, artists and theatre acts in the genres of singer-songwriters, improvized party brass, forró, flamenco, Brazilian percussion, ragtime jazz and others founded by Marczyk, Tangi Ropars and Dre Flak of Freeman Dre and the Kitchen Party.
 Lia Grainger in 2012 described Fedora Upside Down as a "motley assortment of cultural ambassadors."

-In 2011, the band recorded an EP titled Cheeky at CBC.
+In 2011, the band recorded an EP Cheeky at the CBC.
 The song "Tomu Kosa" was released as promotional single.
 In November 2011, the group performed at a TSoundcheck event held by the Toronto Symphony Orchestra.
 Lemon Bucket was also broadcast Nationally and Internationally on CBC Radio in 2011 by Gilda Salomone.

 Breakthrough

-In 2012, The Lemon Bucket Orkestra made headlines (such as CNN, CBC, Fox News and CTV), on their way to Romania for a three-week tour of the country, when they played an impromptu concert on a delayed Air Canada flight.
+In 2012, The Lemon Bucket Orkestra made headlines (such as CNN, CBC, Fox News, and CTV), on their way to Romania for a three-week tour of the country, when they played an impromptu concert on a delayed Air Canada flight.
 While in Romania, the band opened for Taraf de Haïdouks.
 On their way back to Canada, the band once again performed aboard a delayed Air Canada flight in Germany, and then in Toronto Pearson International Airport upon arrival.

 Toronto filmmaker Justin Friesen made a short documentary on the band titled Let's Make Lemonade.
 The film won Best Documentary and People's choice award in the Air Canada enRoute Film Festival.
 The film played in September 2012 at the Toronto Ukrainian Festival and was one of four Awards Finalists in the Air Canada enRoute Film Festival.
-The film played on Air Canada flights via the in-flight entertainment system from November 2012 – February 2013.
+The film played on Air Canada flights via the in-flight entertainment system from November 2012 to February 2013.